KatsumeBlisk/DIFmplayer/README.md

 ##Use

 Download streams from di.fm (or any source) and put them in a directory.
 You will need to remove spaces.
-This'll probably break the script.
+Spaces will probably break it.
 The program will ask for the path to this directory.

 Make the script executable, and run just like any binary.